LinkageIO/cob/CONTRIBUTING.md

 3. Commit and update changes to **your** local version
 ```
 # Add YOUR NAME! to the contributors file
-$ echo "Rob Schaefer" >> Contributors.md
+$ echo "<YOUR NAME>" >> Contributors.md
 # stage the changed file with git add
 $ git add Contributors.md
-# Commit your chnages!
+# Commit your changes!
+The -m flag is a commit message that summarized changes
 $ git commit -m "Rob added his name"
 [master e95e939] Rob added his name
  1 file changed, 1 insertion(+), 1 deletion(-)
 ```
-4. Push your changes to your github fork
+4. Push your changes to **your** github fork
 ```
-# Push your changes
+# Push your changes (origin master is the default github branch created by your fork)
 $ git push origin master
 Counting objects: 3, done.
 Delta compression using up to 4 threads.